iChauster/convolutional-neural-mnist/README.md

 ## use

-download datasets from the link,
+download datasets from the link, make sure you `pip install tensorflow`

 use `python3 train.py` to train - it will finish after 10k iterations